MSTRocketDesignTeam/SRAD-Flight-Computer/README.md

 This repo contains three main sections, hardware, firmware, and software.

 ### Hardware:
 The hardware directory will contain all of the files related to the design and assembly of the PCBs.
-This includes Altium Designer projects as well as BOMs.
+This includes KiCad projects as well as BOMs.

 There are three main hardware projects:
 1. Dev Board